 A toast with which we beleaguered Catholics might now agree more than we might once have hoped.
 At the same time, Newman was insistent that conscience only has rights, because it first has duties, and weighty ones at that: Woe to those who reject the truth once it has been made known to them, who choose darkness rather than light.

 We may rejoice that John Henry Cardinal Newman chose the light, led kindly thereto by the God of mercy, who responds swiftly to those to who respond to Him.
-Newman was beatified on September 19th, 2010, by Pope Benedict XVI during his pilgrimage to Britain, and will be canonized this Sunday, October 13th, by Pope Francis in Rome.
+Newman was beatified on September 19th, 2010, by Pope Benedict XVI during his pilgrimage to Britain, and was canonized two years ago, on Sunday, October 13th, 2019, by Pope Francis in Rome.

-As we lead up thereto, perhaps take some time to peruse Newman, his sermons, his meditations, his reflections on the Fathers, including his favorite, the indomitable Athanasius, his essays – including a four-part series on the Antichrist, perhaps fitting for our times, or his hymns, his poems, his thoughts on education.
+As we celebrate this great saint, perhaps take some time to peruse Newman, his sermons, his meditations, his reflections on the Fathers, including his favorite, the indomitable Athanasius, his essays – including a four-part series on the Antichrist, perhaps fitting for our times, or his hymns, his poems, his thoughts on education.
 And converse with him, in accord with his own motto, cor ad cor loquitur, heart speaks to heart.
 For it is in the heart that a man’s true treasure is found.